 Credit Facility with Financial Institutions - On December 7, 2005, we entered into a 5-year credit agreement, or the Credit Agreement, providing a \$250.0 million revolving credit facility and a \$100.1 million term loan facility.
 The unused portion of the revolving credit facility may be used for letters of credit.
 The Credit Agreement matures on December 7, 2010.
-The Credit Agreement prohibits us from making distributions of available cash to unitholders if any default or event of default (as defined in the Credit Agreement) exists.
-The Credit Agreement requires us to maintain at all times (commencing with the quarter ending March 31, 2006) a leverage ratio (the ratio of our consolidated indebtedness to our consolidated EBITDA, in each case as is defined by the Credit Agreement) of less than or equal to 4.75 to 1.0 (and on a temporary basis for not more than three consecutive quarters following the acquisition of assets in the midstream energy business of not more than 5.25 to 1.0); and maintain at the end of each fiscal quarter an interest coverage ratio (defined to be the ratio of adjusted EBITDA, as defined by the Credit Agreement to be earnings before interest, taxes and depreciation and amortization and other non-cash adjustments, for the four most recent quarters to interest expense for the same period) of greater than or equal to 3.0 to 1.0.
-The term loan bears interest at a rate equal to either LIBOR plus 0.15%, the Federal Funds rate plus 0.5%, or the Wachovia Bank prime rate.
-The term loan's interest rate as of June 30, 2006 was 5.39%.
-The revolving credit facility bears interest at a rate equal to LIBOR plus an applicable margin, which ranges from 0.27% to 1.025% based on leverage level or credit rating, or the higher of the federal funds rate plus 0.50% or Wachovia Bank's prime rate plus an applicable margin of 0% to 0.025% based on leverage level.
-The revolving credit facility's weighted average interest rate as of June 30, 2006 was 5.80%.
-The revolving credit facility incurs an annual facility fee
+The Credit Agreement prohibits us from making distributions of Available Cash to unitholders if any default or event of default (as defined in the Credit Agreement) exists.
+The Credit Agreement requires us to maintain at all times (commencing with the quarter ended March 31, 2006) a leverage ratio (the ratio of our consolidated indebtedness to our consolidated EBITDA, in each case as is defined by the Credit Agreement) of less than or equal to 4.75 to 1.0 (and on a temporary basis for not more than three consecutive quarters following the acquisition of assets in the midstream energy business of not more than 5.25 to 1.0); and maintain at the end of each fiscal quarter an interest coverage ratio (defined to be the ratio of adjusted EBITDA, as defined by the

+Credit Agreement to be earnings before interest, taxes and depreciation and amortization and other non-cash adjustments, for the four most recent quarters to interest expense for the same period) of greater than or equal to 3.0 to 1.0.
+The term loan bears interest at a rate equal to either LIBOR plus 0.15%, the federal funds rate plus 0.5%, or the Wachovia Bank prime rate.
+The term loan's interest rate as of September 30, 2006 was 5.48%.
+The revolving credit facility bears interest at a rate equal to LIBOR plus an applicable margin, which ranges from 0.27% to 1.025%, based on leverage level or credit rating, or the higher of the federal funds rate plus 0.50% or Wachovia Bank's prime rate plus an applicable margin of 0% to 0.025%, based on leverage level.
+The revolving credit facility's weighted average interest rate as of September 30, 2006 was 5.88%.
+The revolving credit facility incurs an annual facility fee of 0.08% to 0.35%, depending on the applicable leverage level or debt rating.
+This fee is paid on drawn and undrawn portions of the revolving credit facility.
+At September 30, 2006, we paid facility fees at a rate of 0.15% per annum.

-At June 30, 2006, there was \$90.0 million outstanding on the revolving credit facility and \$100.0 million outstanding on the term loan facility, which is fully collateralized by high-grade securities.
-There were no letters of credit outstanding as of June 30, 2006.
+At September 30, 2006, there was \$90.0 million outstanding on the revolving credit facility and \$100.0 million outstanding on the term loan facility, which is fully collateralized by high-grade securities.
+There were no letters of credit outstanding as of September 30, 2006.
 In December 2005, we incurred \$0.7 million of debt issuance costs associated with the Credit Agreement.
 These expenses are deferred as other non-current assets in the accompanying condensed consolidated balance sheets and will be amortized over the term of the Credit Agreement.